nosdrap/Hello/README.md

-This is linux program made with python3 and shell commands
+This is linux program made with python3 and shell commands.

+Made and tested in Linux Ubuntu.

-the program will create simple Hello World file
+The program will create simple Hello World file.

 Manual:

-use path while in directory Hello to add hello command to PATH
+Use path to add hello command to PATH.

+If you are in Hello directory use:

 	./dist/hello path